 Rules for the J.D.
 Degree

 Please read the following statement on Professional Responsibility before browsing the rules listed below.
 The rules for the J.D.
-Degree were revised December 2012.
+Degree were revised on September 2015.

 Legal education is generally a passageway to careers of service in law, either in private practice or in a public capacity.
 The standards of responsibility for that service are high and exacting.
 In part, the appreciation of these responsibilities is gained by habit and example; the Law School helps to form these professional attitudes as an integral part of the education it provides.
 The responsibilities of law students are of course different from those of lawyers.
 Yet in a real sense professional responsibility begins upon entering law school.
 Students are regarded, and should regard themselves, as committed to integrity and effectiveness in the legal profession.
 That commitment requires consideration, honesty and fair dealing in academic enterprises, in the law school community, and in personal and professional relations outside the law school.
 The Columbia Law School demands this rigorously of faculty and students alike.